 Responsibility for being aware of what the professor says in lectures (including administrative announcements) rests with students.
 As a precaution in case they miss a lecture, students should have a "buddy" who is willing to share their lecture notes.

 ACCESSIBILITY NEEDS

 If you require accommodations or have any accessibility concerns, please visit http://studentlife.utoronto.ca/accessibility as soon as possible.

 WEEKLY TOPICS AND REQUIRED READINGS

-January 9.
-Introduction to the course
+January 8.
+Introduction to this course